simonlast/copainter/README.md

 copainter
 =========

 Paint with friends!
-(This is a first try at node!)
 =========
-visit the Site: paint.jit.su
+visit the Site: paint.simonlast.org